Updated January 12, 2019

 What questions or comments do you have about trims and borders for DIY shower and tub wall panels?
 Comment or call the numbers below for more information.

-If you’re looking for more information or an estimate on remodeling a shower or nationwide material supply for the various wall panels and shower bases mentioned above call The Bath Doctor in Cleveland (216-531-6085), Columbus (614-252-7294) or for nationwide supply Innovate Building Solutions (877-668-5888).
+If you’re looking for more information or an estimate on remodeling a shower or nationwide material supply for shower wall panels and one level wet rooms, ramped cultured marble shower bases or acrylic pans with linear drains discussed above call The Bath Doctor in Cleveland (216-531-6085), Columbus (614-252-7294) or for nationwide supply Innovate Building Solutions (877-668-5888).

-Tags: 55+, accessible bathroom, ada shower base, ada shower pan, ada shower stall, aging in place, one level wet room, shower base, shower curb, shower pan, wet room, wheelchair accessible shower base, wheelchair accessible shower pans, zero clearance shower base, zero entry shower base, zero threshold shower base
+Tags: 55+, accessible bathroom, acrylic pan with a linear drain, acrylic pan with no threshold, ada shower base, ada shower pan, ada shower stall, aging in place, linear drain, one level wet room, roll in acrylic pan, roll in shower, roll-in shower base, shower base, shower curb, shower pan, wet room, wheelchair accessible shower base, wheelchair accessible shower pans, zero clearance shower base, zero entry shower base, zero threshold acrylic pan, zero threshold shower base

 Trackback from your site.